Commercial Real Estate Terms and Definitions

 Co-tenancy

-A clause in a retail tenant’s lease that provides remedies to a tenant in the event that another tenant, typically an anchor or major tenant, ceases its operations at the property.
+A clause in a retail tenant’s lease that provides remedies to the tenant if another tenant, typically an anchor or major tenant, ceases its operations at the property.

 Column Spacing